Jelly Roll wearing a backwards ball cap looking off camera

 Together, they have nearly five million followers on Instagram alone, where you'll find they both have an affinity for tattoos.
 Hers on her body, his on his body and his face, from the small crosses in the corner of each eye to the large cross on his cheek to the Music Man label on his forehead.
 Whether or not ink is your cup of tea, it's impossible to ignore Jelly Roll and Bunnie XO's positive impact on their friends, followers, fans and the music industry at large.
 One of the songs on his new album, ‘Hey Mama’, is the first time he's allowed the world to see inside their love within a song.

-Beautifully Broken, due October 11, is more evidence that Jelly Roll is here to stay.
+Beautifully Broken, which sold 161k equivalent album units in it's first week of release and gave the larger-than-life artist his first No.1 Album on the Billboard Chart on Monday (October 21), is more evidence that Jelly Roll is here to stay.
 While the genre is no stranger to artists with DUI arrests and felonies dating back to Merle Haggard's grand theft auto, Jelly Roll is one of few to have accomplished the enviable feat of leaving that life of crime behind and starting afresh, using his dark past as fodder for future music.
 Beautifully Broken starts up seamlessly from where Whitsitt Chapel left off.

 He invented this lane, after all, so it's not likely he will stray from it.
 As long as it is human nature to endure suffering, he will be there with songs about it.
 The new album hits on many of those themes, much like the first one.
 On 'Unpretty', he admits that he hates the man he used to be, but he'll always be a part of him.
 On 'Get By', he opens up about his current state of semi-sobriety.
 On 'Winning Streak', he paints a candidly dismal picture of a typical AA meeting.